HongYangHT/koa2-skeleton/README.md

 ## Install

-- Since babel is removed, make sure your nodejs version > 7.x
+- Make sure your nodejs version > 7.6, since babel is removed.
 - Run `npm install` to get the necessary dependencies
 - Run `npm start` to start the server
 - Head over to http://localhost:3000